 Blackmore was found with films and images which he downloaded from the internet on two different occasions.
 When police seized his laptop he bought another one and downloaded more images of bestiality involving horses, cattle and dogs.

 Blackmore was arrested after police raided his family home and seized a laptop on which they found 427 still and 18 movie images showing sex with animals.
 His home was searched again eight months later and another laptop was found with 434 more

 The consultation, carried out on behalf of the IPO by Inngot is based around the following question:

-of digital copies of a work online, while doing the same in the physical world would involve infrastructure clearly beyond the reach of ordinary citizens.
-We believe that there is a risk that members of the public could be unwittingly in criminal online
+numbers of digital copies of a work online, while doing the same in the physical world would involve infrastructure clearly beyond the reach of ordinary citizens.
+We believe that there is a risk that members of the public could be unwittingly in

 A Devon man has fallen victim to the Dangerous Pictures Act.

 Richard Blackmore admitted seven charges of possessing extreme pornography between October last year and February this year involving people having sex with dogs, horses, cows, ponies and other assorted live animals .

 Exeter magistrates heard police searched Blackmore's home on an unconnected matter and found more than 850 still images and 18 movie files on two computers.

 Blackmore, who has no previous convictions, was bailed to appear before a judge for sentencing and told he faces a prison sentence.